 I'm not really one for speeches so I'll just say 'thanks'

-(This is a copy of my last newsletter edition, which you can subscribe to on Substack.)
+(This is a copy of my last newsletter edition.)

 No idea what to talk about here besides my life since May, when I posted my last update.
 Black Lives Matter took priority throughout June and most of July until I suffered social media burnout towards the end, and I’m still feeling the burn today.
 I log in, check notifications, and log out.
 I can’t bring myself to read my timeline for longer than about 5 minutes.
 It makes me anxious, and it’s so noisy but clearing the noise would require unfollowing a lot of people who I like and admire which I don’t want to do.
 It’s not their fault that I can’t handle the nature of tweets, and they’re not even about BLM or racism per se.

 I’m just sick of the world and things that are happening with no real, sustainable evidence of changing.
 I felt empowered during the early months of the latest BLM wave (I still don’t know what to call it because it’s a movement that has been going on for years and it’s one of many manifestations of decades of Black civil rights).
 But then it turned to extreme disappointment when I saw so many people who played at activism for a few days, go back to their ignorant updates or do that liberalist thing where they exclaim shock at how bad White people in power can be as if Black people hadn’t done this for decades—let alone weeks—before.